CharlesGuan/deep-reinforcement-learning-branch/p1_navigation/report.md

 ## Goal
 In this project, I build a reinforcement learning (RL) agent that navigates an environment that is similar to [Unity's Banana Collector environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-The goal of our agent is to collect as many yellow bananas as possible while avoiding blue bananas.
-In order to solve the environment, our agent must achieve an average score of +13 over 100 consecutive episodes.
+A reward of +1 is provided for collecting a yellow banana, and -1 for collecting a blue banana.
+The goal is to collect as many yellow bananas as possible while avoiding blue bananas.
+In order to solve the environment, the agent must achieve an average score of +13 over 100 consecutive episodes.

 ##### &nbsp;